Dan Daly (comedian): Personal life and death

-He contracted tuberculosis.
-He married Mary Mooney of Boston, and they had a son, Dan Daly.
-Mary died around March 20, 1904.
-He died on March 26, 1904, at the age of 40, from a pulmonary hemorrhage at the Hotel Veldome in Manhattan.
+Daly had contracted tuberculosis, and died on March 26, 1904, at the age of 40, from a pulmonary hemorrhage at the Hotel Vendome in Manhattan.
+He married Mary Mooney of Boston, and they had a son, Robert Daly.
+Mary died on March 13, 1904.

 According to fellow comedian Eddie Foy Sr., Daly subsisted on a diet of snails and champagne for the last two years of his life: